 Smart businesses have a plan, and every smart plan should include a utility bill audit, the fine-tooth-comb process of rooting out errors, overcharges, and redundancies by taking a serious look at monthly statements, usage agreements, contracts, and any other charges coming from a utility company for its service.
 Audits can save thousands of dollars for businesses of almost any type, and Tenurgy, the Michigan-based telecom and utility expense management firm with clients nationwide, has helped businesses realize cumulative saving in the tens of millions of dollars.
 “Ninety percent of our audits result in significant savings in water, gas, electric, waste, and/or telecommunications,” explains Tenurgy founder and president Michael Harrington.

-One company, Brewery Vivant, of Grand Rapids, is an example Tenurgy’s success.
+One company, Brewery Vivant, is an example of Tenurgy’s success.
 The European-inspired microbrewery, founded in 2010, already had a focused plan based on sustainability.
 It is the first LEED® [Leadership in Energy and Environmental Design] certified commercial microbrewery in the United States and the 4th Certified B Corporation in Michigan, a designation based on exacting social and environmental standards, along with accountability and transparency.
 In keeping with its goals, Brewery Vivant reached out to Tenurgy to evaluate its costs.

 A utility audit bill begins with a client analysis to learn more about the particular business and its goals.
 If an audit is warranted, Tenurgy conducts a thorough investigation of utility invoices and contracts to determine any needed changes to services and to identify refunds if applicable.
 The client has the choice to negotiate with its utility services in a way that best suits its needs.
 With Tenurgy, the client pays nothing if the audit fails to find savings or refunds.